LilacMeteorObservatory/MetDetPy/docs/update-log.md

 ✅ [ClipToolkit.py](ClipToolkit.py) related API is redesigned and updated.

+✅ Introduce MultithreadMetLog module to manage output and logging.

 ## Version 1.2.2

 ✅ [ClipToolkit.py](ClipToolkit.py) is available now.
 This script can be used to create several video clips or stacked images at once.
 See [Usage of ClipToolkit](#ClipToolkit) for details.